PROTECT YOUR LOVED ONES AND PLAN AHEAD

 Making sure you know what is going to happen to your loved ones and money after you’re gone is important.
 It is the biggest gift you can leave your loved ones.
 During the family estate planning process at GP Schoemakers, PLLC, our estate planning attorney Grace Schoemakers will guide you gently through the process of estate planning, she will address all your concerns about your family, your future, and the future of your loved ones.
 She will make sure you understand your options, and that you can make well-informed decisions, because we really believing in helping you protect yourself, your family and your future.

-Call us today or fill out or contact form on our website to sit down with Attorney Grace Schoemakers and start the design of your family estate plan that suits the needs of yourself and family.
+Call or contact us today or fill out or contact form on our website to sit down with Attorney Grace Schoemakers and start the design of your family estate plan that suits the needs of yourself and family.

 Contact the Law Offices of GP Schoemakers, PLLC today to arrange a consultation with a honest, compassionate and well-informed Estate Planning Lawyer in Clear Lake, Texas.